tsale/EDR-Telemetry/Tools/Telemetry-Generator/Linux/LINUX_TELEMETRY_GENERATOR_GUIDE.md

 11. **Scheduled Task**: Create and remove scheduled tasks using cron.
 12. **User Account Events**: Create, modify, and delete user accounts.
 13. **Network Listening**: Create a listening socket for incoming TCP connections.
-14. **eBPF Events**: Ultilizing pamspy, a credential dumper, that is using eBPF thus generating the needed eBPF related events.
+14. **eBPF Events**: Utilizing pamspy, a credential dumper, that is using eBPF thus generating the needed eBPF related events.

 ## Usage